Behold! At the idyllic face of eternal beauty

 or else butcher love’s lawless law!

-O fleeting body, O eternal spark,
+O transient body, O eternal spark,

 stand before the altar of fleeting hours,